mamonaco1973/gcp-budgie-xrdp/README.md

    - Domain users generated from a template with friendly passwords
    - Central authentication for Linux and Windows clients

-3. **Domain-Joined MATE XRDP VM (Terraform)**
+3. **Domain-Joined Budgie XRDP VM (Terraform)**
-   - Deploys the MATE XRDP instance using the Packer-built GCP custom image
+   - Deploys the Budgie XRDP instance using the Packer-built GCP custom image
    - Automatically joins the Mini-AD domain during boot
    - Ensures consistent user profiles and default settings through `/etc/skel`